How VA 2.0 Handles Consumer Contact Updates

 • New number is added, verified, and opted in for text messaging.

-• New number is set to priority 2 (immediately after the existing Verified number).
+• New number is set to priority 2 (after the existing verified number).

 • New number is added, verified, and opted in for text messaging.